Mitch Miller: Recording artist

-In the early 1950s, Miller recorded with Columbia's house band as "Mitchell Miller and His Orchestra."
+In the early 1950s, Miller recorded with Columbia's house band as "Mitchell Miller and His Orchestra".
 He also recorded a string of successful albums and singles, featuring a male chorale and his own arrangements, under the name "Mitch Miller and the Gang" beginning in 1950.
 The ensemble's hits included "The Children's Marching Song" (more commonly known as "This Old Man"), "Tzena, Tzena, Tzena", and "The Yellow Rose of Texas", which topped the U.S. Billboard chart, sold over one million copies in the United States alone, and reached No. 2 on the UK singles chart.
 Miller's medley of the two marches from The Bridge on the River Kwai, "The River Kwai March" and "Colonel Bogey March", lasted 29 weeks on the Billboard pop charts in 1958, longer than any other record completely within that year.

 In 1957, Miller's orchestra and chorus recorded "U.S. Air Force Blue", a United States Air Force recruiting song.
 He and his orchestra also recorded children's music for the Golden Records label.
 A choral group called The Sandpiper Singers provided the vocals for these recordings, including an album of Mother Goose nursery rhymes.

 In 1961, Miller also provided two choral tracks set to Dimitri Tiomkin's title music on the soundtrack to The Guns of Navarone.
-Followed by the theme of The Longest Day over the end credits in 1962 and the "Major Dundee March", the theme song to Sam Peckinpah's 1965 Major Dundee.
+Following this was the theme of The Longest Day over the end credits in 1962 and the "Major Dundee March", the theme song to Sam Peckinpah's 1965 Major Dundee.
 Though the film was a boxoffice bomb, the song remained popular for years.

-In 1987, Miller conducted the London Symphony Orchestra with pianist David Golub in a well-received recording of Gershwin's An American in Paris, Concerto in F and Rhapsody in Blue.
+In 1987, Miller conducted the London Symphony Orchestra with pianist David Golub in a well-received recording of Gershwin's An American in Paris, Concerto in F, and Rhapsody in Blue.
 What made this recording special was that it was produced using the original sheet music that was handed out by Gershwin to his band for an early U.S. tour, along with Gershwin's performance directions as noted by then band member Miller.

 Sing Along with Mitch

 Initially airing as a one-shot episode of the NBC television show Startime (season 1, episode 32) on May 24, 1960, Sing Along with Mitch went on to become a weekly series in 1961 as a community sing-along program hosted by Mitch Miller and featuring a male chorus.
 The program, videotaped in New York, was basically an extension of Miller's series of Columbia Sing Along with Mitch record albums.
 In keeping with the show's title, viewers were presented with lyrics at the bottom of the television screen at the beginning and ending of each episode.
 While many insist there was a bouncing ball to keep time, Miller correctly said this was something they remembered from movie theater Screen Songs and Song Car-Tunes sing-along cartoons.

-Each weekly episode concluded with the same abruptly-ending nonsense choral song, to the tune of The Stars and Stripes Forever:
+Each weekly episode concluded with the same abruptly-ending nonsense choral song, to the tune of "The Stars and Stripes Forever":